 An analysis of breath gas, using a "breathalyzer" (which the police can do immediately, on the road) gives only an indirectly determined value for BAC.
 It's based on how much alcohol is in some portion of exhaled air, not how much alcohol is in the blood.

 To calculate the content of blood alcohol from that of exhaled air, the alcohol content in the air is multiplied by a "partition coefficient" or "partition ratio."
 Breathalyzers use the same partition ratio for everyone.
 But in reality, the value varies for the same person over time and depends on body temperature and even respiration rate.
 For these reasons, the calculated blood alcohol level (printed or displayed on a readout on the machine) may be off.

 Alcohol-containing substances in the mouth can also produce falsely high readings since the amount of alcohol vapor they give off is typically much greater than any amount exhaled from the lungs.
 Stomach fluid vomited or regurgitated within 20 minutes of taking the test, toothache medicines, mouthwashes, and breath fresheners can also affect breath test results.
 Even a burp just before or while blowing into the breathalyzer tube may cause a falsely high reading.
 To guard against these types of contamination, the person administering the test is supposed to watch the subject for at least 20 minutes prior to taking the test.

 There's also the possibility of a malfunction in the breath-testing devices.
 To assure accuracy, the device must be frequently calibrated with air containing known amounts of alcohol.
 The police department's records should indicate how often the device has been calibrated, serviced, and used.

+Urine tests are typically less accurate than the blood or breath tests, which is one of the reasons they aren't often used.
 Urine samples are analyzed for alcohol in almost the same way as blood samples.
 The results are therefore also subject to some of the same laboratory errors.